 Health and safety in the workplace

 If you run a business then it’s essential that you know and comply with your legal responsibilities regarding Health and Safety for you, your employees, anyone that visits your premises, or may be affected by your work activities.
-We will be happy to advise on any of these aspects in relation to your business.
+We will be happy to advise on any of these aspects, in relation to your business.

 For more details contact: